abdrahmansoltan/Learning-Notes/CSS Frameworks & Mehtodologies/PostCSS.md

 ### What is PostCSS ?

-Despite what its name seems to imply, it is not a post-processor (nor is it a pre-processor), but rather it is a transpiler to turn PostCSS-specific (or PostCSS plugin-specific, to be more precise) syntax into vanilla CSS.
+Despite what its name seems to imply, it is not a post-processor (nor is it a pre-processor), but rather it is a transpiler to turn PostCSS-specific (or PostCSS plugin-specific, to be more precise) syntax into vanilla CSS so that it can be understood by the browser.

 **PostCSS**: PostCSS is **not a preprocessor** (although it can behave like one).
 It’s a Node.js tool which takes valid CSS and enhances it.
 Even those using Sass, Less, or Stylus often run a PostCSS step after the initial CSS compilation.
 You may have encountered the PostCSS `Autoprefixer plugin` which automatically prepends `-webkit`, `-moz`, and `-ms` vendor prefixes to CSS properties which require them.